KFI: Expanded programming and higher power

+50,000 watts

 In July 1931, KFI increased its transmitter power from 5,000 to 50,000 watts, becoming the first U.S. station west of Chicago to broadcast with that power.
 A special 4-hour program was aired, featuring congratulatory speeches by NBC West Coast vice president and others, joined by entertainers from New York and Chicago on a coast-to-coast live hookup.
 Variety reported that Los Angeles mayor John Clinton Porter was comically effusive in his praise.

 NBC's, and KFI's, programming expanded in 1930s and 1940s.
 The NBC radio network was owned by the Radio Corporation of America (RCA), which also owned the Keith–Albee–Orpheum vaudeville circuit, later renamed Radio–Keith–Orpheum (RKO).
 RKO handled many vaudeville comedians and singers, including Jack Benny, Burns and Allen, Fred Allen, Eddie Cantor, and Rudy Vallee, whose programs were highly rated.
 During the Great Depression of the 1930s, many people could not afford movie tickets, but they could purchase a radio where they could listen to commercially sponsored entertainment for free.
 During its early days, KFI carried such sporting events as the World Series and the Rose Bowl.
 Although KFI's call letters were randomly assigned, many people assumed that the "FI" stood for "Farmers Information".
 Every winter evening from 1924 to 1956, KFI delivered a frost report at 8 p.m. telling citrus farmers whether to turn on wind machines or light "smudge pots" to keep their orange and lemon groves from freezing.
 The frost warnings moved to 7 p.m. until the late 1970s when they were removed from the schedule.

 From 1929 to 1944, Earle Anthony also owned KECA, now KABC.
 KFI was an affiliate of the NBC Red Network, while KECA carried programming from the Blue Network.
 However, in August 1941 the Federal Communications Commission (FCC) adopted a "duopoly" rule, which restricted licensees from operating more than one radio station in a given market.
 Therefore, Anthony sold KECA in 1944 to the Blue Network for $800,000.
 (In 1942, under the provisions of the Sherman Anti-Trust Act, NBC had been required to divest itself of its Blue Network, which later became the Blue Network Incorporated, and subsequently the American Broadcasting Company.)